DanWahlin/AngularTypeScript/readme.md

-Expense Manager with AngularJS and TypeScript
+Expense Manager with Angular and TypeScript
 ===============

 This application was originally written in JavaScript and then converted to